noobprogrammer333/Final-Project-Final-Exam/README.md

 Features:
   - Insert values into both Max-Heap and Min-Heap simultaneously.
   - Display heaps as sorted arrays.
-  - Engage in challenges to guess the largest (Max-Heap) and smallest (Min-Heap) numbers.
+  - Engage in challenges to guess the Max-Heap and Min-Heap order.
 How It Works:
+  - Add Numbers:
-  - Users add numbers to the heaps.
+      Players add integers to both heaps.
-  - Heaps are displayed in sorted order upon request.
-  - Challenges reward players for correct guesses, making learning engaging.
+      Numbers are also stored in their original order.
+      Earn 5 points per number added.
+   -Challenge:
+      Players guess:
+      The largest number (max-heap root).
+      The smallest number (min-heap root).
+      Earn 10 points for each correct guess.
+      Displays original numbers and correct heap values if requested.

 Example Walkthrough